jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

           self.assertFalse(False)

-  the test passes.
-I can now write the rest of the code for the project while the tests run automatically
+  the test passes and I can write the rest of the code for the project as the tests run automatically in response to my changes

   ..
-TIP:: press ``ctrl+c`` on the keyboard in the terminal_ when you want to stop the tests to get back control of the terminal
+TIP:: press ``ctrl+c`` on the keyboard in the terminal_ when you want to stop the tests to get back to the command line

 ----